Ord-East Kimberley Expansion Project

 The two main elements of this project are the expansion of the Ord Irrigation Area to stimulate sustainable economic growth, and the East Kimberley Development Package, a comprehensive infrastructure package delivered jointly by the Stateand Federal Governments.

-The Ord Irrigation Expansion Project will increasethe agricultural land in the Ord from 14,000 to approximately 28,000 hectares.
-Approximately 14,000 hectares of irrigated farmland has been developed.
-Stage 2 works are currently underway and are expected to be completed in late 2013.
+The Ord Irrigation Expansion Project has increased the agricultural land in the Ord from 14,000 to approximately 28,000 hectares.
+Stage 2 works were completed in late 2013.

-In addition to developing agricultural land, this project delivers 29 social, community and common-use infrastructure projects throughout the East Kimberley Region with funding provided from the Commonwealth Government as part of the Nation Building Economic Stimulus package.
+In addition to developing agricultural land, this project has delivered 29 social, community and common-use infrastructure projects throughout the East Kimberley Region with funding provided from the Commonwealth Government as part of the Nation Building Economic Stimulus package.

 The project aims to provide training, employment and business development opportunities for Indigenous people in the East Kimberley region.
 The Commonwealth Government’s investment has provided many training and employment opportunities.
 The Government of Western Australia has also invested $11 million to support training and employment initiatives.